 The leverage effect is determined by the AIFM Directive as being any method by which the Fund Manager increases the exposure of the Fund, whether through borrowing of cash or securities leverage embedded in derivative positions, or by any other means.
-The leverage creates risks for the Sub-Funds.
+The use of leverage creates risks.
+Leverage increases the sensitivity of the Sub-Fund to market fluctuations.

-The leverage is controlled on a frequent basis and shall not exceed such thresholds as further described in the Supplements, using both the "gross method" and the "commitment method" in accordance with European regulations.
+The leverage is measured on a frequent basis and shall not exceed such thresholds as further described in the Supplements, using both the "gross method" and the "commitment method" in accordance with European regulations.
 The gross method gives the overall exposure of the Sub-Fund whereas the commitment method gives insight in the hedging and netting techniques used by the Fund Manager.

-5.4 Liquidity risk management
+5.4 Liquidity management